WHY DOES HIGH CIBIL SCORE NOT GUARANTEE LOAN OR CREDIT CARD?

 One of the biggest myths associated with High CIBIL Score is – Approval of loans or credit cards instantly.
 But, for sometimes even though you’re having a high credit score, it won’t guarantee a loan or a credit card.
 All this is because of your credit behavior.
 Credit refusal relies not only on your CIBIL score solely, but also because of your entire credit history.
 Therefore, it is important to understand about your credit behavior as a potential borrower.
+Have fun with the lord of the ocean free game.

 A credit score is a very complex topic to understand as it is a derivative of various factors that reflects the Credit Behavior of the borrower.
 Credit behavior is all about how you handle the borrowed money.
 If you pay off all your debts and EMIs on time then banks mark you as a potential customer deserving a good credit.
 Unlike, if you are keep on delaying your loan and credit card payment then banks and financial institutions mark this as bad credit behavior.
 A high CIBIL score turns as a good score until and unless you maintain consistency in paying debts on time.